 Not every stakeholder can be managed

-After all we are people, we may not get along, we try some personalities do not go well together, you can be proactive and manage stakeholders.
-There are stakeholders that you can not managed, they may not have trust in you or your team and have to make sure to micromanaged so they get what they want.
-At least if you follow these tips, you might mitigate some micromanagement from you daily work.
+After all, we are people, we may not get along, we try some personalities do not go well together, you can be proactive and manage stakeholders.
+There are stakeholders that you can not manage, they may not have trust in you or your team and have to make sure to micromanaged so they get what they want.
+At least if you follow these tips, you might mitigate some micromanagement from your daily work.

 How did you handle a Micromanager?